lastmjs/zwitterion/README.md

 ## Special Considerations

+### Third-party Packages

+Third-party packages must be authored as if they were using Zwitterion.
+Essentially this means they should be authored in standard JavaScript, TypeScript, or AssemblyScript.
+CommonJS (the require syntax), JSON, HTML, or CSS ES Module imports, and other non-standard features that bundlers commonly support are not suppored in source code.

 ### Root File

 It's important to note that Zwitterion assumes that the root file (the file found at `/`) of your web application is always an `index.html` file.